ahlstromcj/seq66/README.md

         layout, event-editing, play-lists, and session information.
     *   Low-frequency oscillator (LFO) to modify continuous controller and velocity values.
-    *   A "fixer" for expansion/compression/alignment of note patterns.
+    *   "Pattern fixer" for expansion/compression/alignment of note patterns.
+    *   "MIDI learn" manager for easily setting up a grid controller.
+    *   "RPN/NRPN" editor for sending out multiple MIDI device configuration events.
     *   Horizontal and vertical zoom in the pattern and song editors.
     *   Extremely resizable.
-    *   A headless/daemon version can be built to use with a MIDI grid controller.
+    *   A headless/daemon/command-line version to use with a MIDI grid controller.

 ##  Configuration files